neerajdhanraj/NeerajDhanraj/viggnette/_posts/2022-09-05-VedicDateTime.md

 sitemap: false
 ---

-This post is a demonstrate an R Package 'VedicDateTime' for implementing Vedic Calendar System.
-Stay tuned!
+This post is to demonstrate an R Package 'VedicDateTime' for implementing Vedic Calendar System and its possible applications in Time Series Analysis.
+Stay Tuned!